 - any - segmented contacts can match any of the filters in this filter group.
 This requires more than one filter to be selected as contacts should match either one filter or the other(s).

-- none - segmented contacts must match all of the filters in this filter group.
+- none - segmented contacts must match none of the filters in this filter group.
 This match type is based on exclusion rather than inclusion.

 Here's an example of all the filter match types in action:

 In the example above, by using multiple filters and filter groups we can create a segment of customers whose name begins with the letter 'B' and were either added to the mailing list before 2020 or last updated their details after 1st January, excluding all users with a Hotmail account.

 Using 'match all' ensures that the segment has to include customers whose names begin with the letter 'B', while using 'match any' will further include one of the two additional filters applied - date created or last updated.

 The 'match none' filter specifies that all other email addresses are valid for inclusion in this segment, except Hotmail accounts.

 By default, EmailOctopus embedded forms collect a subscriber's first name, last name and email address when they sign up to your mailing list.